vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 _Windows SSH Clients_

 * Recommended Clients:
-  * [Git Bash](https://gitforwindows.org/) is a great option and is part of the Git for Windows project
+  * [Git Bash](https://gitforwindows.org/) is a great option and is part of the Git for Windows project.
   * [MobaXterm](https://mobaxterm.mobatek.net/) is a good option, especially if you require access to GUI applications such as MATLAB or xStata.
 This also has a built-in SFTP transfer window.

 ### File Transfer with SFTP, SCP or rsync